cameronnewbould/Portfolio_Project_SQL_Tableau_Airbnb/README.md

 | ----------- |
 | \-0.7644    |

-Therefore, a strong negative correlation between the `avg_price_by_borough` and `avg_reviews_per_month` indicating that more expensive listings have less frequent reviews.
+Therefore, a strong negative correlation between the `avg_price_by_borough` and `avg_reviews_per_month` was observed indicating that more expensive listings have less frequent reviews.

 </details>